 This leaves potential buyers with a difficult decision: live with these limitations, spend £1,000 more on the next model up in the range, or accept that a cropped-sensor SLR might be a better option.
-On the one hand, it's generally wise to invest in lenses more than bodies, as they keep their value and carry much more influence over image quality.
-But on the other hand, it would be a bit depressing to spend £1,300 on a camera and find it frustrating to use.

 The big news is that it includes a 51-point autofocus sensor, with more points that cover a larger expanse of the frame compared to the D610’s 39-point sensor.
 The difference isn’t huge, though.
 Somewhat perversely, the autofocus sensors in cropped-sensor cameras such as the Nikon D7100 cover a significantly larger area of the frame, although of course they have a smaller area to cover.
 The D750’s autofocus sensor is the same as the D810’s, except that Nikon claims that it’s even more sensitive in low light.
 We didn’t have the two cameras to compare side-by-side, but the D750’s autofocus performed exceptionally well in low light, which is something we haven’t always been able to say about Nikon SLRs.
 It was startlingly fast in brighter conditions too, helping to deliver a record-breaking shot-to-shot time of 0.2 seconds in Single drive mode.